 These nicotine replacement products are available by prescription:

-Counseling, support groups and smoking cessation programs
+Counseling, support groups and other programs

 Several types of counseling and support can help with stopping smoking: